The-Marcy-Lab-School/3-0-1-intro-to-fetch/README.md

     }

-    // We can return a promise from `.then` to create a chain of `.then`s return response.json()
+    // We can return a promise from `.then` to create a chain of `.then`s
+    // The next `.then` callback will receive the resolved value of this Promise return response.json()
   })
   .then((responseData) => {